wso2/product-sp/modules/distribution/README.txt

 Upgrade to Cassandra V1.2

-Include HL7 toolbox with BAM
+Include HL7 toolbox with DAS

 Include hector-config.xml file to the product

 Remove toolbox deployment status updates from UI

-Migrate bam specific data sources from master-datasources.xml to bam-datasources.xml
+Migrate das specific data sources from master-datasources.xml to das-datasources.xml

 Fixing issues in Incremetal Data Processing in Distributed mode